Do you get all the traffic you’d like for your site? Do visitors just keep pouring in, letting you meet all of your business goals with ease?

 Yeah, don’t worry, no one actually says Yes to that question.

-Getting new people to your site can be tricky, and changes in Google and Facebook algorithms don’t make it any simpler.
+Getting new people to your site can be tricky, and ever-changing algorithms don’t make it any simpler.

 As it happens, there’s one traffic strategy that virtually all “big blogs” use.